-These gluten-free banana pancakes have a great texture and are totally banana-sweetened.
-They’re 100% whole grain and dairy-free with a vegan option.
+These banana pancakes have a great texture and are totally banana-sweetened.
+They’re 100% whole grain and naturally gluten-free and dairy-free with vegan option.
 Check out the rave reviews below!

 I’m pretty picky with my pancakes.
 I don’t like bready ones.
 Especially whole grain bready ones.

 So don’t worry – these aren’t your usual cardboardy whole grain pancakes!
 They’re soft and slightly moist.